 “It’s all about creating this culture for success,” Petree said.
 “We want to expand the recruiting to a national level.
 South Plains has resources and the commitment from the administration to go get the best.”

 Prior to UNT from 2007-2012, Petree spent her time as head coach rejuvenating Cisco Junior College’s program.
 In the two years prior to her arrival, Cisco had a 0-60 record.
 By her third year at Cisco, she had led the Lady Wranglers to the Region V Tournament and had three straight 20-win seasons.
-Petree coached 14 student-athletes to all-conference honors, and 16-student athletes that continued to play at four-year colleges.
+Petree was 93-61 at Cisco, including a 66-28 mark her final three seasons.
+Petree coached 14 student-athletes to all-conference honors and 16 student-athletes continued playing at four-year colleges.

 “I try to instill in my players an attitude of, this is where I am, this is where I want to go, and this is what I have to do to get there,” Petree said.
 “I can really use that mindset with junior college players, both academically and on the basketball court.”